Manish3234/WTP-Converter-/README.md

 CAMERA_INDEX=1
 ```

-Also make sure another application is not currently using the webcam.
+Also make sure another application such as Zoom, Teams, or a browser is not currently using the webcam.

 ---

-### No images are being captured
+## No images are being captured

 Check: